fabrizio-tedeschi/product-service-ci-cd/README.md

 You can find the following workflows:
 * `infrastructure-workflow.yml`: creates and sets up a new AWS EC2 instance for deployment operations.
 * `deploy-workflow.yml`: uses GitHub actions to compile the project, and Ansible to set up the EC2 instance and start the application.
-* `docker-workflow.yml`: uses GiThub actions and Ansible to set up the EC2 instance installing docker and starting containers defined int the `docker-compose.yml` file.
+* `docker-workflow.yml`: uses GitHub actions and Ansible to set up the EC2 instance installing docker and starting containers defined int the `docker-compose.yml` file.

 >[!NOTE]
 >Some workflow runs on `push`.
 In this case you have to manually trigger the workflows going to the `Actions` section of this repository an then press the `Run workflow` button.

 ## Set up repository

+>[!WARNING]
+> DO NOT try to modify secrets, commit or push file on this repository (you are not allowed to do something like this).
+Fork this repository and make there all your experiments.

-If you want to run the workflows in this repository you need to set up some secret variables.
+If you want to run the workflows in this repository you need first to set up some secret variables.

 >[!TIP]
 > A **secret** is a variable used to store sensitive information like API key, token and password.
 You can read more about GitHub secrets [here](https://docs.github.com/en/actions/concepts/security/secrets).